TeamREPENTOGON/REPENTOGON/documentation/docs/enums/ModCallbacks.md

 |1134 |MC_POST_ITEM_OVERLAY_SHOW {: .copyable } | ([ItemOverlay](../ItemOverlay.md) ItemOverlay, [GiantBook](Giantbook.md) GiantBookID, int Delay, [EntityPlayer](https://wofsauge.github.io/IsaacDocs/rep/EntityPlayer.html) Player)| [GiantBook](Giantbook.md) | void |

 ### MC_PRE_LEVEL_PLACE_ROOM {: .copyable }
+Return a room config to replace the room that will be placed

+???+ warning "Warning"
+    The new room shape must be the same, and the new available door slots must be compatible with the original room doors.

 |ID|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|